rbergm/PostBOUND/docs/source/core/databases.rst

 Each database provides simple access to some core optimizer functionality as part of the :class:`~postbound.db.OptimizerInterface`.
 This includes retrieving query plans or estimates for cost and cardinalities.
-The optimizer functionality can be accessed by calling :meth:`~postbound.db.Database.optimizer`.
+The optimizer functionality can be accessed by calling :meth:`~postbound.Database.optimizer`.

 .. tip::

     To obtain the cost or cardinality estimate for an arbitrary query plan, combine the :ref:`hinting-interface` with the optimizer interface.
-This can be further combined with :func:`~postbound.qal.transform.extract_query_fragment` to get estimates or plans for subqueries.
+This can be further combined with :func:`~postbound.transform.extract_query_fragment` to get estimates or plans for subqueries.

 .. _database-infrastructure: